Technical Data

 Of all elastomers, polyurethanes have the best resistance to gamma-ray radiation.

-~ Sincerely, Matt H.
+~ Sincerely, Chris M.

 © Copyright 1997-2024 Sunray Inc. All rights reserved.